LidarSpecialists/LIDAR_Crowd_Detection_Team19_Project/README.md

 SenseTime has sponsored us with this project to create a benchmark dataset for LIDAR crowd detection by introducing a novel data augmentation method for LiDAR-only learning problems that can greatly increase the convergence speed and performance.
 This will be done using computer vision and other deep learning tools.

 # Augmented 3D Benchmark Dataset
-Aim is to augment the dataset from KITTI[14] / Waymo Open Dataset[30] for Dense scenarios.
+Aim is to augment the dataset from KITTI / Waymo Open Dataset for Dense scenarios.
 A Pedestrian to be placed densely on a terrain or street without collision with other points in the 3D space.
 The optimal target will be to have 7000+ training point cloud frames per attribute value.

 This augmented dataset will be used for Capstone projects and future R&D projects in SenseTime.
 A good benchmark dataset is a cornerstone of model training.
 With a good benchmark dataset, researchers can significantly reduce the time spent on data collection and labelling required before training a model.
 For example, MNIST is one of the most popular deep learning datasets for handwritten digits recognition and has been widely used by data scientists to train and test new architectures or frameworks.